kami-blue/website/signing.md

 If a commit is not signed, it is **imperative** that you check the contents of the commit yourself, if you'd like to be sure it is safe (ie a pull request was merged without signed commits).

 Keep in mind, the likelyhood of having a Github account with **2fa** and proper password security being hacked is extremely low.
-Dominika uses a 12 word + special characters standard, with a physical 2fa key, which is virtually uncrackable in the heat death of the universe, along with Github hashing the password, and the commits being signed by **4096 bit RSA**, with iBuyMountainDew using similar security
+L1ving uses a 12 word + special characters standard, with a physical 2fa key, which is virtually uncrackable in the heat death of the universe, along with Github hashing the password, and the commits being signed by **4096 bit RSA**, with iBuyMountainDew using similar security

 ## Verifying

-First import Dominika's public key with this command
+First import L1ving's public key with this command

 ```bash
 curl https://kamiblue.org/pgp.asc | gpg --import